Vizio: Legal issues

 In November 2015, the U.S. Federal Trade Commission (FTC) and Office of the New Jersey Attorney General brought charges against Vizio, alleging it collected non-personal information on its customers and sold it to advertisers.
 In February 2017, Vizio agreed to pay $2.2 million to settle the charges.
 The settlement required Vizio to delete the data it had captured and update its data collection practices.
 After the settlement, the company only collected data from TV units that opted in through disclosures.

 In October 2021, Vizio was sued by the Software Freedom Conservancy for violations of the GNU General Public License by failing to provide source code.
 SFC stated in the lawsuit that Vizio was "not providing and technical information that copyleft licenses require, Vizio was not even informing its customers about copylefted software and the rights it gives them as consumers."
 On November 29, 2021, Vizio filed a request to remove the case into US federal court.
 On May 13, 2022, federal district court judge Josephine Staton sided with SFC and granted a motion to send the lawsuit back to Superior Court, to answer breach-of-contract claims.
 A trial was expected on October 6, 2025 but was changed to January 12, 2026.
+About an hour before the hearing's start-time Judge Sandy Leal issued a minute order that rescheduled the hearing to a later time because of an older case needed more time for their jury trial.
+Attorneys for both SFC and Vizio after the minute order were negotiating with the Court for rescheduling.
+Circa March 2, 2026 the SFC website indicated a "Trial Date: August 1019, 2026".
+Later the SFC indicated another change of the trial date to "Trial Date:late 2026" on their website without specifying a date.

 Sponsorships

 In October 2010, Vizio signed a 4-year contract to sponsor the annual college football Rose Bowl Game in Pasadena, California, beginning with the 2011 Rose Bowl and ending with the 2014 BCS National Championship Game.
 When the Rose Bowl contract ended, Vizio signed a contract to sponsor the Fiesta Bowl.